‘Wise’ Joewise shouldn’t have likened victims of electoral violence to robbers - Security Analyst

 “I think it is not fair for people to refer to an event without going back, what happened?
 Should the president just be talking about if a criminal is shot, the crime does not matter?”, he quizzed.

-Asked of the families of the deceased do not deserve commiserations from the president, Mr. Owusu does seem to think so, asking “do we commiserate with the families of armed robbers we shoot?” he asked
+Asked if the families of the deceased do not deserve commiserations from the president, Mr. Owusu does not seem to think so, asking “do we commiserate with the families of armed robbers we shoot?”.

 “So, let us say it is an issue of judgment or an issue of discretion or is the usual NDC, NPP politics which is messing up sometimes.